simonambridge/RTFAP2/README.md

 At this point you will be able to run the solr queries shown below.

 The queries demonstrate the use of both straightforward CQL and CQL-Solr.
 This can be seen in TransactionsDao.java:
-- CQL queries bind the individual parameters passed from the web interface
+- CQL queries bind the individual parameters passed from the web interface to individual variables in the where clause
 - CQL-SOLR queries must bind the complete "where" clause as a single bind variable

 You can explore the list of provided ReST queries [here](http://github.com/simonambridge/RTFAP/tree/master/Solr_Queries.md).